Don Easterbrook

 Don J. Easterbrook is professor emeritus of Geology at Western Washington University.

 Career

 Easterbrook was educated at the University of Washington, where he received the BSc in 1958, the MSc in 1959, and the PhD (Geology) in 1962.
 His doctoral dissertation was entitled Pleistocene Geology of the Northern Part of the Puget Lowland, Washington.
 He was chairman of the Geology Department at Western Washington University for 12 years.

 Easterbrook has conducted geologic research in the North Cascade Range, Puget Lowland, Columbia Plateau, Rocky Mts., New Zealand Alps, Argentine Andes, and various other parts of the world.
 His research has been funded by the National Science Foundation, U.S. Dept. of Interior, and several other governmental agencies.
+Dr. Easterbrook has done extensive investigations into climate changes, global warming and global cooling.
+He investigated as well as the cause of abrupt global climate changes at the end of the last Ice Age.
+He researched the relationship of 25-30 year glacial and ocean warming and cooling cycles to solar variation and global warming and cooling.
+He also has analyzed the correlation of Quaternary inter-hemispheric climate changes, radiocarbon marine reservoir values, Holocene glaciation of the Cascade Range, and the Holocene climate changes, otherwise known as The Little Ice Age.